wwylele/save3ds/README.md

  - `--boot9 FILE`: the `boot9.bin` file dumped from 3DS, required by all archive types except `--bare`
  - `--otp FILE`: the `otp.bin` file dumped from 3DS, required by `--db nandtitle|nandimport|ticket`
  - `--movable FILE`: the `movable.sed` file dumped from 3DS, optionally required by SD-related archives , if `--nand` is not provided.
+ - `--game FILE`: the game dumped from the cartridge in CCI format, required by cartridge save
+ - `--priv FILE`: the private header dumped from the cartrdige, required by cartridge save
+ - `--key FILE|HEX`: AES slot 0x2F key Y for decrypting v6.0 cartridge save

 `FORMAT_PARAM` is an optional group of options in the form of `--format param1:value1,param2:value2,...`, used in conjuntion with mount mode or import mode.
 When the flag `--format` presents, the archive will be formatted using the given parameters before mounting/importing.
 This is useful for creating a completely new archives.
 If an archive already exists in the place, it will be deleted.
 The difference between `--import` and `--import --format` is that, although both clearing the content, `--import` retains the archive layout and capacity that depends on the formatting parameters, while the addition `--format` flag can change the layout and capacity.